nfan17/HanoiTower/README.md

 # HanoiTower
-Console (no graphics) Hanoi Tower game with solution generator in python
+No graphics Hanoi Tower game with solution generator in python